xrdocs-staging/8000/_blogs/cisco-8711-architecture.md

 - 10 GbE
-  - As Native 10G Optic with CVR-QSFP-SFP10G (QSA), fully populated into all 32 Ports in roadmap
+  - As Native 10G Optic with CVR-QSFP-SFP10G (QSA), fully populated into all 32 ports in roadmap
-  - As Breakout, fully populated into all 32 Ports.
+  - As Breakout, fully populated into all 32 ports.
 32 ports x (4x10 GbE) = 128 10 GbE total

 - 25 GbE
-  - As Native 25G Optic , fully populated into all 32 Ports in roadmap
+  - As Native 25G Optic , fully populated into all 32 ports in roadmap
-  - As Breakout, fully populated into all 32 Ports.
+  - As Breakout, fully populated into all 32 ports.
 32 ports x (4x25 GbE) = 128 25 GbE total

 - 40 GbE
-  - As Native 40G Optic , fully populated into all 32 Ports
+  - As Native 40G Optic , fully populated into all 32 ports

 - 100 GbE
-  - As Native 100G Optic, fully populated into all 32 Ports
+  - As Native 100G Optic, fully populated into all 32 ports
-  - As Breakout (Use case-2: 2x100 GbE), fully populated into all 32 Ports.
+  - As Breakout (Use Case 2: 2x100 GbE), fully populated into all 32 ports.
 32 ports x (2x100 GbE) = 64 100 GbE total or
-  - As Breakout (Use case-2: 4x100 GbE), fully populated into all 32 Ports.
+  - As Breakout (Use Case 2: 4x100 GbE), fully populated into all 32 Ports.
 32 ports x (4x100 GbE) = 128 100 GbE total or
-  - As Breakout (Use case-3: 8x100 GbE), populated into 16 even ports(Top) x (8x100 GbE) = 128 100 GbE total
+  - As Breakout (Use Case 3: 8x100 GbE), populated into 16 even ports (top) x (8x100 GbE) = 128 100 GbE total

 - 400 GbE
-  - As Native 400G Optic, fully populated into all 32 Ports
+  - As Native 400G Optic, fully populated into all 32 ports
-  - As Breakout with 2x 400 GbE, Populated into even 16 Ports (Top row).
-16 Even ports (Top) x (2x400 GbE) = 32 400 GbE total
+  - As Breakout with 2x 400 GbE, Populated into even 16 ports (Top row).
+16 even ports (Top) x (2x400 GbE) = 32 400 GbE total

-- 800 G
+- 800G
-  - As Native 800GbE Optic, Not supported
+  - As Native 800 GbE Optic, not supported
-  - As Breakout, Used with 2x400 GbE or 8x100 GbE optics at Even ports (Top row)
+  - As Breakout, Used with 2x400 GbE or 8x100 GbE optics at even ports (Top row)

  **Other things to know**
 - We will support 10 GbE optics (SFP-10G-LR-S, SFP-10G-SR-S, SFP-10G-ER-S)  via QSFP to SFP Adaptor (QSA: CVR-QSFP-SFP10G).
 Not supported in XR 24.4.1, in the roadmap